 The main approach to the castle is located at the foot of the valley just before the cove called The Haven.
 The Haven is also the site of Merlin’s Cave which is so called probably because of Tennyson’s sequence of 12 poems “Idylls of the King” in which Merlin plucks the infant Arthur from the sea and proclaims him to be the heir to Uther.

 No amount of words can do justice to the region.
 So, instead of going into the details of how beautiful this place is, I will let the below photos enthral you.
-You can also check out the rest of the album on Flickr.

 The return journey was exhausting as we made our way back the very steep slope to get back to the main village road.
 When we reached the bus stop we realised that the bus that would take us back to Boscastle was well over an hour away.
 Being extremely exhaused, we shared a cab with another couple who were also on their way back to Boscastle.